risc0/battleship-example/README.md

 # Battleship (Rust)
+*This README includes instructions to install and play RISC Zero Battleship on your own machine.
+For more information about RISC Zero Battleship, check out the tutorials at [www.risczero.com](https://www.risczero.com).
+For questions, find us on [Discord](https://discord.gg/risczero).*

-'Battleship' is a 2-player hidden information game implemented.
+`RISC Zero Battleship` is a 2-player hidden information game implemented in Rust on the NEAR Network.

 Players produce proofs of game-state and the result of their actions to enable two players to play fairly with no intermediaries.